SethRobinson/UGTLive/app/services/README.md

 2. **Keep connections alive**: Reuse HTTP client connections for multiple requests
 3. **Binary transfer**: Always send images as binary data, not base64
 4. **Batch processing**: If processing many images, keep the service running instead of starting/stopping
-5. **Appropriate service**: Use MangaOCR for Japanese manga, DocTR for English documents, EasyOCR for general use
+5. **Appropriate service**: Use MangaOCR for Japanese manga, docTR for English documents, EasyOCR for general use

 ## C# Application Integration